 Anoka Technical College students may be eligible for grants listed here.
 Grants are a form of financial aid that does not have to be repaid.
 They can be provided by the federal government, the state of Minnesota, private organizations or non profit organizations.
-Students must complete the FAFSA application to be considered for a grant.
+Students must complete the Free Application for Federal Student Aid (FAFSA) application to be considered for a grant.

 Almost all federal grants and state grants are awarded to students with financial need.
 Most grants also require students to main satisfactory academic progress.